5 Workout Rules For Beginners

 Focus on your form

-This can be one of the hardest parts of any new fitness program: getting the exercises right.
+This can be one of the hardest parts of new fitness programs: getting the exercises right.
 Performing an exercise incorrectly means you may not be efficiently working your muscles, and you may be putting yourself at risk of an injury.
 Check out the video tutorials in the app to see how they should be done, or ask a trainer at the gym for help.

-If you really want to change your lifestyle after the 12-Week Challenge, or when you begin any new workout program, it means changing behaviours.
-Keeping records can really help you to identify habits that you want to improve on, or behaviours that you want to stop altogether.
+If you really want to change your lifestyle when you begin any new workout program, it means changing behaviours.
+Keeping records can really help you to identify healthy habits that you want to improve on, or behaviours that you want to stop altogether.
 Make some notes throughout your fitness journey.
 Track how often you worked out, what you did and how you felt after it.
 Many women notice changes in their energy levels and their moods long before physical changes, and that can be fantastic encouragement to keep working hard and improving.
 Once you form a habit around exercise and healthy living, it can become part of your life!